en

 Tsuruma Park Hydrandreas

-Close up view of a beutiful hydrangea flower in Tsuruma Park
+Close-up view of a beautiful hydrangea flower in Tsuruma Park

-Tsuruma Park is considered one of the 100 best places in Japan to see cherry trees (Sakura) in bloom.
-In addition to cherry blossoms, Tsuruma Park is also a great place to enjoy the hydrangea and Japanese iris flowers, which also bloom during this season.
+Although best known as one of the 100 best places in Japan to see cherry blossoms (Sakura) in bloom, Tsuruma Park is also a great place to enjoy hydrangeas and Japanese iris flowers, which bloom during this season.

-In the southern part of Tsuruma Park, next to the baseball field, a road called the Hydrangea Walkway has around 2,300 hydrangea flowers.
+In the southern part of Tsuruma Park, next to the baseball field, there is a road called the Hydrangea Walkway, which has around 2,300 hydrangea flowers.

 Tsuruma Park (鶴舞公園)